Pippa Middleton's Child Will Not Inherit A Royal Title

 — Fashion Deals (@fashiondeals247) June 19, 2018

-Duncan Larcombe, a writer, and biographer of a book about Prince Harry says that the estate in Scotland is worth a lot of money, but it’s not the same as a royal title which is handed down.
+Duncan Larcombe, the biographer of a book about Prince Harry, says that the estate in Scotland is worth a lot of money, but it’s not the same as a royal title which is handed down.

 “James is heir to a fair amount of land, but it is nothing like a proper title.
 He will become a Laird, but that’s not anything like a Dukedom or a title.”

-But of a bigger concern right now to the Matthews family are the charges against patriarch David Matthews who was arrested on the suspicion of rape of a minor in France.
+But of a bigger concern right now to the Matthews family are the charges against patriarch David Matthews who was arrested on the suspicion of rape of a minor in France as previously reported by The Inquisitr.
 Two women are alleging that Matthews raped them while they stayed at a hotel owned by his family on the French island of St. Barts.

 Lawyers for David Matthews says he denies the charges.